 - Rum and Coke about 361

 Binging is worse for you

 A review published in Clinical laboratory Sciences in 2005 suggested that alcohol has a more significant effect on those who don’t drink often, those who are overweight, and those with a high-fat diet.
 This means that if you’re not a regular drinker, you will tend to see the most benefit – in terms of weight loss – from quitting drinking.

 Small changes can make a big difference

-If the idea of a dry January makes you want to hang yourself (and I’m not entirely sure I’d blame you) then you can still make some small changes that will reduce the effect alcohol has on your body weight.
+If the idea of a dry January makes you want to cry, then you can still make some small changes that will reduce the effect alcohol has on your body weight.

 Start by breaking the habit of having a drink with dinner.
 A review published by Physiology & Behaviour in 2010 saw how drinking alcohol either before or during meals correlated with an increase in the number of calories consumed during the meal.

 This could just be because your wine buzz makes you less aware of how much you’re eating, or it could be related to the subsequent spike in blood sugar that comes with drinking alcohol.

 Do we really need to mention that if you are drinking, then please do so responsibly.

 Exercise is never a bad idea if you’re looking for ways to improve your overall health.
 If you’re looking to get in shape, check out our list of gay gyms in London.
 I mean you could also go to a regular gym if you want, but a gay-friendly gym might make you feel more comfortable.